peajung/hello-world/README.md

 To whome it may concerned

 This is my github practice
-It my first time I lot to be learnt
+It my second time I lot to be learnt